IUDataStructuresCourse/course-web-page-spring-2024/lab1.md

 }
 ```

+Run the test cases.
+Does the result meet your expectation?
+Why?

+## Submission and Grading

+In this course we use [Autograder](https://autograder.luddy.indiana.edu/) to
+provide instantaneous feedback to your lab submissions.
+Your grades will be
+decided by the number of test cases that your _best_ submission passes.
+Multiple attempts are allowed.

+- Submit `Search.java` to TBA.
+  + Autograder will run your submission on 8 test cases that thoroughly
+    examine the correctness of all three search functions.

+- Submit `StudentTest.java` to TBA.
-Autograder will run your submission on 8 problematic `Search` implementations.
+  + Autograder will run your submission on 8 problematic `Search` implementations.
     It also runs one correct implementation to rule out false positive.
-Your test cases are expected to throw exceptions on all implementations _except_ the correct one.
+    Your test cases are expected to throw exceptions on all implementations
+    _except_ the correct one.

 -----------------